Supreeth095/Illumio/README.md

    All the new variables created are temporary and space complexity is O(1) as the variables get destroyed once control come out of the if construct.

+Personal preference ranking :
+I am interested in all 3 teams.
+Hoever this is my ranking of preference.
+1.Data Team
+2.Platform team
+3.Policy team